-You can create a new KB by selecting Add New Knowledge Base from the KB switcher (shown above).
+You can create a new KB by clicking the + button next to Settings > Knowledge Base Settings.

 A synced knowledge base works just like the default one: it will be accessible on any device where you’re logged into RemNote, and any changes you make on one device will immediately sync to the others.

 A local knowledge base stores the KB entirely on your computer’s hard drive.
 It will never sync to any other devices or pass through RemNote’s servers.
 This type of KB can be useful if you have very sensitive information that can’t be stored off-device, or you want to archive a lot of data and avoid downloading it onto your other devices.
 (Read more about privacy.)

 There are a couple of limitations as to when you can use each type of KB:

 Local KBs can only be created (and used) on the desktop app.

 Multiple synced KBs are a Pro feature; you can only have one synced KB on the free plan.